The Jerry H. Labowitz Theatre for the Performing Arts

 Theo Anthony is a writer, photographer, and filmmaker whose work has been featured in The Atlantic, Vice, BBC World News, and other international media outlets.
 His films have received premieres at the Toronto International Film Festival, Locarno International Film Festival, Rotterdam International Film Festival, SXSW, and Anthology Film Archives.
 In 2015, he was named one of Filmmaker Magazine’s “25 New Faces of Independent Film.”
 Rat Film, his first feature, debuted at the 2016 Locarno International Film Festival to critical acclaim, with Richard Brody of the New Yorker calling it “one of the most extraordinary, visionary inspirations in the recent cinema.”

-Paige Glotzer is a postdoctoral fellow in the Prize Fellowship in Economics, History, and Politics at Harvard University.
+Paige Glotzer is a Prize Fellow in Economics, History, and Politics at Harvard University.
 She received her PhD from Johns Hopkins University.
 Her research is on the history of housing segregation in the nineteenth and twentieth century and brings together discussions of political economy, cultural history, and the spatial construction of difference.
 Her book, Building Suburban Power: The Business of Exclusionary Housing Markets, 1890–1960, forthcoming from Columbia University Press charts how suburban developers, including Baltimore's Roland Park Company, ushered in modern housing segregation with the help of transnational financiers, real estate institutions, and public policymakers.
 The effects of their efforts continue to be felt today.